rubenwardy/minetest_modding_book/en/chapters/inventories.md

 ## Introduction

-In this chapter you will learn how to use manipulate inventories, whether that is a player inventory, a node inventory, or a detached inventory.
+In this chapter you will learn how to use and manipulate inventories, whether that is a player inventory, a node inventory, or a detached inventory.
 This chapter assumes that you already know how to create and manipulate [ItemStacks](itemstacks.html).